one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Azure-infrastructure.md

 # Lab 2: Deploying Azure Infrastructure

-In this exercise you will leverage a custom Azure Resource Manager (ARM) template to deploy the required Active Directory Domain Services infrastructure for Windows Virtual Desktop.
+In this exercise you will deploy the required infrastructure to provision a  Windows Virtual Desktop.

 ## Exercise 1 - Setup an IaaS Virtual Machine via Azure CLI